 "Valuing" a case means coming up with a best guess at what a jury might award the person who is suing for a wrist injury (the plaintiff), while also considering what the person being sued (the defendant) would be willing to ultimately pay.
 There's also the question of the amount each side might be willing to agree upon in order to settle the case before it gets to trial.

 That's obviously a lot to try to keep track of.
-But the two big factors in valuing any case are the extent of the plaintiff’s damages -- how bad the injury is -- and how likely the jury is to find the defendant liable if the case goes to trial.
-For example, if the plaintiff was a very active person who enjoyed participating in a variety of sports and outdoor activities, but suffers a partially-disabling wrist injury, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he had been relatively physically inactive before the injury.
+But the two big factors in valuing any case are:

+How the wrist injury affects a particular plaintiff is also key in valuing damages.
+For example, if the plaintiff was a semi-professional tennis player, but suffers a partially-disabling wrist injury, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he did not engage in any physical activities.

-If the plaintiff had a prior wrist injury that made him more susceptible to re-injury, his damages might go down.
-Additionally, if the wrist injury temporarily or permanently prevents a plaintiff from making a living, the defendant could be liable for the full extent of lost wages or diminished earning capacity.
+If the plaintiff had a prior wrist injury that made him more susceptible to re-injury, the value of the case might go down.
+Additionally, if the wrist injury temporarily or permanently prevents a plaintiff from making a living, the defendant could be liable for the full extent of lost wages.

 The other major factor in valuing a case is the likelihood that the defendant will be found liable at trial.
 If the plaintiff has little or no evidence proving the defendant was at fault for the plaintiff's wrist injury, the value of the case goes down considerably.

-Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take her chances at trial.
-Similarly, where fault is up in the air, the plaintiff will be more inclined to accept a low settlement because he runs the risk of getting nothing at trial.
+Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take their chances at trial.
+Similarly, where fault is up in the air, the plaintiff will be more inclined to accept a low settlement rather than runs the risk of getting nothing at trial.